Ryziou/simply-yum/readme.md

 ## Timeframe & Working Team (Solo/Pair/Group)

 This project started on 17/04/2025 and I have worked solo on this.
-It was completed on <date>
+It was completed on 25/04/2025<date>

 ## Technologies Used